qlem/qlstatus/README.md

 *-- The support of spectrwm colors is stopped for now --*

 ### Power notifications
 By default notifications related to the battery are enabled.
-Change the value of `battery_notifications` option to enable or disable power notifications.
+Change the value of `power_notifications` option to enable or disable power notifications.

 Three notifications are triggered: